Korean War veteran laid to rest in Santa Maria after remains returned more than 70 years since going missing in action - NewsBreak

 Korean War veteran laid to rest in Santa Maria after remains returned more than 70 years since going missing in action

-SANTA MARIA, Calif. -- A Korean War veteran will be laid to rest in Santa Maria today more than 70 years after he was reported missing in action.
+SANTA MARIA, Calif. -- A Korean War veteran was laid to rest in Santa Maria today more than 70 years after he was reported missing in action.

-The funeral Army Private First Class Don Dowler is scheduled at 1:00 p.m. on Wednesday, February 23 in the original section of the Santa Maria Cemetery with full military honors.
+The funeral Army Private First Class Don Dowler was held in the original section of the Santa Maria Cemetery with full military honors.

+"It's a great honor," said Sergeant First Class Nathan Harper, Casualty Assistance Officer.
+"I mean, an overwhelming feeling of rejoice to finally get some closure to the family, for them to get some closure on the matter, and be back home and finally laid to their final resting place."

+The nearly one-hour service was attended by numerous local veterans, as well as community members.

 For his service, PFC Dowler received numerous awards, including the Purple Heart, the Combat Infantryman's Badge, the Korean Service Medal, the United Nations Service Medal, the National Defense Service Medal, the Korean Presidential Unit Citation and the Republic of Korea War Service Medal.